Church Live Streaming Statistics – Trends in Streaming Virtual Services for 2025

 Of course, the internet expands your reach exponentially, but broadcasts that are suitable for mobile streaming are so incredibly valuable for reaching a wider range of people.

-What sets mobile broadcasting apart from OTT streaming, in general, is that it uses a video player that can be accessed from a mobile device equipped with a live streaming app.
+What sets mobile broadcasting apart from OTT streaming, in general, is that it uses a video player that can be accessed from a mobile device equipped with a live-streaming app.

 HTML5 video players are considered ultra-compatible, all-device video players, so it is wise for churches to choose church live streaming software with this sort of capability.

-Since 44% of people prefer to be alone while they pray and worship, as opposed to in the traditional church setting, the ability to turn on service on their phone is extremely valuable.
+Since 44% of people prefer to be alone while they pray and worship, as opposed to in the traditional church setting, the ability to turn on service on their phones is extremely valuable.
 It allows them to experience the structure of religious service from wherever they’re most comfortable.

 Monetization: How Online Tithing Works